-03a: State appropriations - Enter all amounts received from a state government through a direct appropriation of its legislative body, except state grants and contracts, which should be reported in line 03b.
-An example of a state appropriation that should be entered in line 03a is an annual state appropriation for operating expenses of the institution.
-(FARM para.
-463) Do not include any ARRA revenues on this line (see line 08 in this part).
+03 - State appropriations - Enter all amounts received from a state government through a direct appropriation of its legislative body, except for state grants and contracts, which should be reported on line 06.
+An example of a state appropriation that should be entered on line 03 is an annual state appropriation for operating expenses of the institution.
+Do not include any ARRA revenues on this line (see line 15 in this part).